Get an oral minoxidil prescription online

 Warning and precautions when using oral minoxidil

-Oral minoxidil cannot be used by people with heart disease and may be prescribed with a diuretic to reduce water retention or a beta blocker (a medication that reduces the workload of the heart) to prevent reflex tachycardia.
+Oral minoxidil cannot be used by people with heart disease.
 There is also a risk of developing pericardial effusion that may progress to cardiac tamponade and angina pectoris exacerbation with oral minoxidil9.

 During the course of this medication, it is advisable to keep track of your pulse rate and blood pressure.
 Seek advice from your online dermatologist if you notice any changes.
 Additionally, it is suggested that you regularly weigh yourself while taking the medication and notify your healthcare provider if you gain more than 5 pounds or notice any swelling in your feet or legs10.